Having trouble sending or receiving emails to and from your WordPress website? Email delivery error is a common issue in WordPress.

-So to begin, log in to your hosting cPanel and under the Mail section click on Email Accounts » create new
+So to begin, log in to your hosting cPanel and under the Mail section click on Email Accounts.

-This will show you a form with a number of fields.
-Fill it out.
-Since this account will be used to send WordPress emails, we recommend that you create an email account like firstname.lastname@example.org.
+Now you can fill out the form to set up your email account.
+Since this account will be used to send WordPress emails, we recommend that you create an email account like email@example.com.

 Once your account is created, you can use it to send your emails.
 But before that, you’ll need two important details from your hosting provider.

 - SMTP Port for secure login

 To get this information, you’ll need to contact your hosting service provider.